UCLALibrary/ftva-lab-data/README.md

 ### Configuring email
-To test email functionality as a developer, add the following to your local secrets `env` file:
+To test email functionality as a developer, add the following to your `.docker-compose_local_secrets.env` file:

 ```
 DJANGO_EMAIL_FROM_ADDRESS=your_email
 DJANGO_EMAIL_PASSWORD=your_email_password
 ```

-You can override the email host and port as well, as the default variables in the main Django `env` file assume use of Gmail:
+You can override the email host and port as well, as the default variables in `.docker-compose_django.env` assume use of Gmail:

 ```
 DJANGO_EMAIL_SMTP_SERVER=your_smtp_server